pantheon-systems/documentation/source/_docs/custom-certificates.md

     </div>
     </div>

-2. Pantheon support will provide you with the CSR file, to pass on to your **Certificate Authority** (CA).
+2. Pantheon Support will provide you with the CSR file, to pass on to your **Certificate Authority** (CA).

 3. Once you have a set of certificates from the CA, send us: